When to Call a Pro for Roof Leaks Before Winter Hits

 As Michigan temperatures drop, small roof leaks can quickly turn into costly winter disasters.
 Freezing rain, snow, and fluctuating temperatures worsen hidden damage, allowing moisture to seep into ceilings, insulation, and walls.
 Professional inspection and repair ensure your roof is watertight before harsh weather arrives.
-With expert tools, emergency service, and preventive maintenance, Titus Restoration protects your home from leaks, rot, and mold all season long.
+With expert tools, emergency service, and preventive maintenance, Titus Contracting protects your home from leaks, rot, and mold all season long.

 As the leaves begin to fall and temperatures start their steady drop, Michigan homeowners know that winter is right around the corner.
 It’s the season of cozy fireplaces, holiday lights, and — unfortunately — hidden roof problems waiting to surface.
 While many people focus on sealing windows or checking furnaces, one critical system often gets overlooked: the roof that protects it all.